fyrkov/refcards/AWS/CloudFront.md

 The secondary is used when the primary fails.

 #### Global Accelerator
+GA is a networking service that helps you improve the availability and performance of the applications that you offer to your global users.\
-Global Accelerator is a global service and is not part of CloudFront.
+Global Accelerator is not part of CloudFront.

 Scenario:
 An app (ALB) is deployed in one region.\